tiangolo/blog-posts/angular-in-docker-with-nginx-supporting-environments-built-with-multi-stage-docker-builds/README.md

 ```bash
 docker run -p 80:80 my-angular-project:prod
 ```

+...you won't see any logs, just your terminal hanging there.

 * Open your browser in <http://localhost>.

 You should see something very similar to: